keerthanyaa/AIT614-Project-Spring2025-NL-to-SQL-Prompt-Analyzer/nl2sql_prompt_analyzer/README.md

 │
 ├── tests/            # Unit and integration tests (Optional) │
-├── logs/             # Directory where .log files are written │
+├── logs/             # Directory where .log files are written local logs (during development, can be removed later) │
 ├── datasets/         # Placeholder for storing small datasets or schema files │